-The Heating, Ventilating, Air-Conditioning (HVAC) program prepares students with the necessary skills to be successful in the heating, air conditioning, and refrigeration field.
-Students will take coursework in HVAC theory, HVAC installation, plan and print reading, and other technical skills.
+The Heating, Ventilating, Air-Conditioning (HVAC) program prepares students with the necessary skills to be successful in the heating and air conditioning field.
+Students will take coursework in HVAC theory, HVAC electrical applications, HVAC installation practices, plan and print reading, and other technical skills.
 This program also will provide education and training in soft skills such as communication and math.